-Here's How To Avoid A Cold When You Feel One Coming On Over The Holidays, According To Experts
+Here's How To Avoid A Cold When You Feel It Coming On Over The Holidays

 Imagine you’re sipping a warm mug of peppermint hot chocolate, buried under a sea of wrapping paper and gift boxes.
 It’s A Wonderful Life is playing in the background, and as you think about the holiday traditions you’ll be enjoying over the next few weeks, you feel grateful — joyful, even — and then it happens: One sneeze turns into two, chills are running down your spine, you’re freezing, then sweating.
 You have to figure out how to avoid a cold when you feel one coming on ASAP, because all these symptoms can add up to one nasty bug, and if you don’t do some damage control soon, you’ll be spending the holidays dodging loved ones, and missing out on your favorite traditions, all because of a few annoying germs.
 Bah, humbug.